Skip to content

 • TikTok and Instagram Reels: 9:16 export with beat-synced cuts pre-built — no manual editing to fit the format

-• Lyric videos: Lyric Showcase mode accepts a timestamped lyrics file and aligns visual transitions to lyrical content — see the best AI lyric video generators roundup to see how it compares to dedicated lyric tools
+• Lyric videos: Lyric Showcase mode accepts a timestamped lyrics file and aligns visual transitions to lyrical content

 • Artist identity and branding: Maintain the same character across every video in an album cycle using a single uploaded reference image